 Recognizing Fearful Dog Behavior

 Many dog owners interact with other dogs in addition to their own - dogs owned by friends and family, for example, or dogs they meet on walks or at the dog park.
-Being able to recognize is useful - if only to realize that your own dog may need help to overcome his fear, or to remove yourself and your dog from a situation with another fearful dog.
+Being able to recognize fearful dog behavior is useful - if only to realize that your own dog may need help to overcome his fear, or to remove yourself and your dog from a situation with another fearful dog.

 Dogs can fear many different things.
 Loud noises like thunder and fireworks are two common fears, but there are many others too - for example, some dogs fear men, other dogs or animals, or inanimate objects like bicycles, walking canes, or hats.
 Dogs who have not been appropriately socialized are more prone to being shy or scared, but fears may be also learned through bad experiences or abuse.
 It's not always the case that a shy or fearful dog has been abused, though... under-socialization is the most common cause.
 Some dogs are also just naturally more timid or cautious than others.
 Dogs who are ill or who simply aren't feeling well may also be more fearful since they may feel more vulnerable.